Blair Waldorf: Novel series

-Story lines
+Storylines

 Throughout most of the series' run, Blair grapples with a number of changes within her family.
 One year prior to the opening novel, Blair's parents divorced after her father ran off with another man.
 When her mother remarries, and her father leaves the country, Blair has difficulty accepting her stepfather, Cyrus Rose.
 In addition, her stress over these matters occasionally affects her other relationships.
 However, Blair ultimately remains close to her father Harold, who she often turns to for comfort.
 By contrast, she maintains a somewhat tenser relationship with her mother Eleanor.
 It is also revealed that Blair has struggled with bulimia.

 In the opening novel, Blair learns of an affair between her friend Serena van der Woodsen and her boyfriend Nate.
 This marks the beginning of the story's primary love triangle, which recurs throughout the series.
 Blair's romantic life has various effects on her character development.
 After Nate repeatedly hurts her, she eventually refuses to take him back until she believes in his ability to commit to her.
 In pursuing Nate, however, Blair herself cheats on her new boyfriend Pete, which results in her losing both of them.
 She eventually begins to acknowledge her mistakes, with her father's help.
 She later grows closer to Chuck Bass (which initially occurred in the series' television adaptation), who she'd previously known for years, which leads them to briefly date one another.

 Blair is noted for an over-achieving nature, which often appears in humorous scenes.
 In a review for New York magazine, Emily Nussbaum lauded one of Blair's fantasies, which involves "joining the Peace Corps, getting a killer tan, winning the Nobel Peace Prize, and having dinner with the president, 'who would then write her a recommendation to Yale, and then Yale would fall all over themselves to accept her.' " The New Yorker's Janet Malcolm remarked that unlike some of her forerunners in film and literature, "Blair already has all the money and position anyone could want.
 She is pure naked striving, restlessly seeking an object, any object, and never knowing when enough is enough."

 Blair encounters a setback during her interview at Yale by revealing the recent stress in her life, and then kissing her interviewer on the cheek upon dismissal.
 Her father then makes a donation to the school, though Blair is still wait-listed.
 In the twelfth book, I Will Always Love You, it is revealed that she has been admitted to the university.

 In addition to her feelings for Nate, Blair is sometimes said to feel competitive with Serena in other areas, including matters of beauty and popularity.
 This also leads to an occasional envy on Blair's part.
 It is unclear how much of Blair's perception of Serena is in line with reality; the narrative describes both characters as "hands down the two hottest girls on the Upper East Side, and maybe all of Manhattan, or even the whole world."